faishalwickson/Deteksi-Penyakit-dengan-CNN/README.md

-# Deteksi-Penyakit-dengan-CNN
+# Plant Disease Detection using CNN
-Mendeteksi penyakit pada daun tanaman apel menggunakan Convolutional Neural Network
+Detecting plant disease based on leaf picture from apple trees using Convolutional Neural Network